citp/BlockSci/test/readme.md

 - `cd blockscipy` (this is important, otherwise pytest won't find the previous results of the regression tests)
 - `pytest` to run all tests, or
 - `pytest test_xyz.py` to run a single test
-- `pytest test_xyz.py --regtest-reset` to store the current output of the regression tests
+- `pytest test_xyz.py --regtest-reset` to replace the saved output of the regression tests

 ### Chain support